 - irrational anger

 - sense of dread

-Emotional exhaustion, feelings of hopelessness, and lack of life purpose can be overwhelming.
+If you need someone to talk to Emotional exhaustion, feelings of hopelessness, and lack of life purpose can be overwhelming.
 If you’re having thoughts of suicide, call the toll-free National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

-Employers whose employees are overworked and emotionally exhausted may begin to notice changes in employee job performance and overall team morale.
+Employers whose employees are overworked and emotionally exhausted may begin to notice changes in job performance and overall team morale.
 For example, they might start to notice that their employees have: